Aims Community College Data & Information Overview

 The student loan default rate at Aims Community College is 12.0%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 How Much Money Do Aims Community College Graduates Make?students who graduate with a bachelor's degree from Aims Community College make about $34,400 a year during their first few years of employment after graduation.
-This is about 14% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+Unfortunately, this is 14% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of Aims Community College